 Transfer students may apply up to three history courses completed at another college or university towards the history major requirements, with no more than two courses from any single region of concentration.

-While it is not a condition of admission, transfer students will find it useful to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
-Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG website.
+While it is not a condition of admission, students from California community colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
+Transfer course agreements and articulation between the University of California and California community colleges can be found on the ASSIST.ORG website.

 A degree in history provides students with important training in real world skills that can be applied in a wide variety of careers.
 Successful historians have skills that are in demand in many professions.
 The study of history develops abilities in research, critical thinking, analysis, clear and effective self-expression, and expository writing that are invaluable in the non-academic world.
 Our graduates are now working in nearly every field imaginable, including education, law, business, investment counseling, journalism, museum studies, public service, finance, filmmaking, activism, and writing.